CodeFoodPixels/kankun-setup/README.md

 Connects through SSH to the plug, configures it to be on the wifi network specified, copies any files in the `setup` folder, restarts the plug and then runs the `install.sh` file.

+## Setup
+1. You need Node and npm installed
+2. Clone this repo
+3. Run npm install inside the repo

 ## How to use
 1. Add any files you want copied to the plug into the `setup` folder.
 2. Edit `setup/install.sh` with any commands you want to run on the first reboot.